 Microsoft has been granted a series of patents that can give way to potentially a new delivery system – an “En route product delivery” as described by Microsoft.
 This technique would permit product delivery to receive vehicles (that are on the way to a particular destination) by unmanned aerial vehicles (UAVs).

 There are various procedures for this dynamic delivery system that have been recounted.

 Two different approaches can be made regarding the final part of the delivery.
-On the one hand, the velocity of the UAV can be made to synchronize with the velocity of the receiving vehicle after which it could drop or lower the product through a roof opening.
-On the other hand, the Microsoft UAV delivery system could make use of a tether to deliver the product directly to the customer using, maybe, a side window.
+On the one hand, the velocity of the UAV can be made to synchronize with the velocity of the receiving vehicle, after which it could drop or lower the product through a roof opening.
+On the other hand, the Microsoft UAV delivery system could use a tether to deliver the product directly to the customer using a side window.

-It must also be noted that Microsoft had filed for the patent in 2017.
+It must also be noted that Microsoft filed for the patent in 2017.